flyteorg/flytesnacks/examples/bigquery_integration/bigquery_integration/bigquery_plugin.md

 ## Installation

-To use the flytekit BigQuery plugin, install the module with `pip`:
+To install the BigQuery plugin, run the following command:

 ```{eval-rst}
 .. prompt:: bash